yy-lab/know-hows-faqs/FAQ.md

 Another totally different approach is using [TikZ/PGF](https://texample.net/tikz/examples/all/).
 It allows you to _script_ diagrams.
 It is built on the graph structure and quite nice to draw network/graph figures, although there is a pretty huge learning curve.
 You can do pretty incredible drawings.

+## Jobs

+### Internship

+You can find many possible internship positions on LinkedIn.
+You can also talk to professors because they can recommend you to certain positions/people.
+The best time to apply for a summer internship is usually October-December.
+It is very helpful to have technical CS conference publications and presence on GitHub.
+Many positions will require coding interview so you will need to prepare for that.
+For research internships, use keyword "Research Intern" and for Data Science Internship use "Data Science Intern".